 The deadline(s) in MyTimetable is/are set for administrative purposes only.
 The actual date(s) will be communicated by the lecturer(s) in Brightspace.

 Attendance and participation are obligatory for seminars.
 Students are required to attend all sessions.
 It is up to the discretion of the convener of the course whether or not any missed class will have to be made up with an extra assignment.
 Being absent without notification can result in a lower grade or exclusion from the term end exams and a failing grade for the course.

-The overall course grade is the weighted average between the two components listed above; however, students must receive a minimum score of 5.50 (=6) for each component to pass the course.
+The overall course grade is the weighted average of the two components listed above; however, students must receive a minimum score of 5.50 (=6) for each component to pass the course.

 The course is an integrated whole.
 All categories must be completed in the same academic year.
 No partial marks can be carried over into following years.

 Students must receive a minimum score of 5.50 (=6) for each component in order to pass the course.
 If the grade for the Term Paper component is “5.49” (=5) or lower, a new term paper may be submitted.
-The topic and due date of the new paper will be determined in consultation with the instructor.
-The grade for the new paper will replace the grade for the original paper.
+The topic and due date of the new paper will be determined in consultation with the lecturer.
+The grade for the new paper will replace the grade for the original paper (50%).
 There are no resit opportunities for the Attendance/Participation component.

 Inspection and feedback

 Feedback will be supplied primarily through Brightspace.
 If a student requests a review within 30 days after publication of the assessment results, a review will be organized.

 A Course Handbook denoting mandatory course readings will be posted on Brightspace before the start of the course.
 Additional information (powerpoints, useful websites, etc.) will also be shared on Brightspace over the course of the semester.